SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 "Yay!"

-"You're really cute, you know?"
+"You're really cute, you know that?"

 "Thanks, you too!"